Valstech237/Phish/README.md

 - `curl`
 - `git`

-> All the dependencies will be installed automatically when you run `69phisher` for the first time.
+> All the dependencies will be installed automatically when you run `Xphisher` for the first time.

 > Supported Platform : **`Termux`**, **`Ubuntu/Debian/Kali/Parrot`**, **`Arch Linux/Manjaro`**, **`Fedora`**
 ### Blackhat hacker :